-The FYRES Research Mentor program provides upper-level students with 1) a substantive undergraduate research experience focused on Michigan coastal dunes, and 2) a mentoring/leadership experience as the students work closely with the FYRES course (Geog 181).
+The FYRES Research Mentor program provides upper-level students with 1) a substantive undergraduate research experience focused on Michigan coastal dunes, and 2) a mentoring/leadership experience as the upper-level students work closely with the FYRES (Geog 181) students.
 Training in research and mentoring is provided in a two-day orientation session and throughout the experience.
 The Research Mentor experience can be divided into three phases.

 In the first half of the fall semester, the FYRES Research Mentors have well-defined roles in guiding lab activities in Geog 181 (similar to a 'teaching assistant' position).
 Information and training are provided to the Mentors prior to each lab period.
 The Mentors (and FYRES students) are building their knowledge and skills in research practices and equipment during this time.
 The Research Mentors also begin research by doing background reading and thinking on a coastal dune research topic chosen in consultation with Dr. Deanna van Dijk.
 At the end of this phase of research, each Research Mentor presents his/her research topic to the Geog 181 class.